jeanpierreDuman/rust-web-app/README.md

-## Table of Contents

-Creating rust web app
+# Creating rust web app

 - Backend with Rocket
 - Frontend with Yew